SpooX581/remapp.ing/README.md

-# Remapp.ing Beta
+# remapp.ing

-Remapp.ing is the **first and only open-source remapper for platform fighting digital controllers**, designed to be the **universal remapping solution** for all HayBox-based controllers.
-Whether you're remapping built-in game modes, or tweaking SOCD, Remapp.ing provides a powerful yet intuitive interface for complete controller customization.
+remapp.ing is the **first and only open-source remapper for platform fighting digital controllers**, designed to be the **universal remapping solution** for all HayBox-based controllers.
+Whether you're remapping built-in game modes, or tweaking SOCD, remapp.ing provides a powerful yet intuitive interface for complete controller customization.

 ---

 ## Features
 - **First Open-Source HayBox Remapper:** Built to support all HayBox-based controllers and expandable by developers worldwide.
-- **Universal Controller Support:** Easily adapt third-party controllers with our planned layout tools (available in a future beta release).
+- **Universal Controller Support:** Easily adapt third-party controllers with our [visual layout editor](https://remapp.ing/editor).
 - **Built-in Game Modes:** Support for several predefined modes, with ongoing additions for even more games.
 - **SOCD Features:** Change SOCD modes for all defined options, and create new ones on the fly.
-- **Advanced Monitoring Tools:** View and debug controller serial output with ease.

 ---

 ## Easter Eggs
-Press the `/` key on the Remapp.ing page to unlock hidden tools for advanced users!
+Press the `/` key on the remapp.ing page to unlock hidden tools for advanced users!
 These include:
-- **Serial Monitor:** A live view of serial communication between your controller and the app for debugging.
+- **Serial Console:** Interact with your controller over serial for debugging.
-- **Recolor Engine:** Customize the color scheme of the Remapp.ing interface to match your preferences or controller design.
+- **Theme Editor:** Customize the color scheme of the remapp.ing interface to match your preferences or controller design.
-- **Controller Emulation:** Test your configurations with a built-in controller emulator to ensure everything works as expected before saving changes.
+- **Controller Emulation:** Use the built-in controller emulator to test your changes when contributing to remapp.ing.

 Give these features a try and take your customization to the next level!